BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 Suddenly it dawns upon you:
 "That sounds like...
 SOLID?"
-It sure does.
+Hell yeah!
 It is almost what Uncle Bob would call a
 `Clean Architecture
 <https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html>`_.
-I encourage you to read this article, before moving towards our end goal - Hexagonal architecture.
+I encourage you to read his article, before moving towards our end goal - Hexagonal architecture.

 Architecture is about intent